 9. Insidious VR

-Insidious was probably one of the scariest movies I have seen and I am sure you will agree with me.
+Insidious was probably one of the scariest movies I have seen.
+I am sure you will agree with me.
 Everything that you have seen in the threequel can now be experienced in bits in full 3D.
 Insidious VR isn’t a game but more like a short overview of the third movie.
-However, that should not stop you from not downloading this app.
+However, that should not stop you from not trying it.
 Even if you have seen the movie, you will find the overall 3D experience pretty scary.
 Your guide Elise will take you Into the Further to give a glimpse of the afterlife.
 If you liked the movie, then you will find this short overview pretty scary, especially the final moments of this app.

 While VR horror games are pretty scary, nothing can beat J-horror games when it comes to scaring the masses.
 You can check out our big list of Japanese and Korean horror games for Android.